 Open your stars while the Starsurge is going towards the opponent.
 Then stun him.
 Then use your passive and auto attack to damage him.
 This should activate Phase Rush if you are running it.
 Phase Rush is unconsequential in lane since they will just run to tower, but in a longer chase, it is helpful.
 Hopefully doing this once with JG or twice solo should get a kill.

 Same thing as combo 1, except you slow your opponent first with Voice of Light so they have to flash or stopwatch to avoid the stun.
 You also get Phase Rush earlier which helps for catching people since this will not always kill on the initial burst.
 With the additional damage of Voice of Light, you probably only need to do this once with a little poking from before.

 Post Rylia's Combo:

 Slow them with your passive Center of the Universe then use Starsurge so it is harder to dodge.
 Even if they flash or stopwatch, the cooldown on this combo is low, so you just repeat when you either catch up or they lose their invincibility.

-These combos are kinda unnecessary on most squishy targets once you get Liandry's Torment because you can take them out with Center of the Universe alone (with Celestial Expansion active).
+These combos are kinda unnecessary on most squishy targets once you get Liandry's Anguish because you can take them out with Center of the Universe alone (with Celestial Expansion active).